kadieclancy/cs2520_project/README.md

 **Test case example:**

-Simulation with 1 client and 2 routers, where the client sends a packet to the first router, who sends it to the second, at which point an ack is propogated packwards.
+*config_file_simple.txt* Simulation with 2 clients and 2 routers, where the client sends a packet to the its router, who sends it to the second, at which point an ack is propogated packwards.
 To run this simulation, run the commands (each in a seperate terminal):
 ```
 1. python3 conn_router 0.py
 ```